Shihara-Dilshan/Shihara-Dilshan/README.md

-### Hi there, I'm Shihara Dilshan [NoobStack][website] 👋
+### Hi there, I'm Shihara Dilshan [Portfolio] 👋
 ![Profile visitors](https://visitor-badge.glitch.me/badge?page_id=shiharadilshan.visitor-badge)

 ## I'm a Developer, Gamer, Student, and Self learner!!

-- 🌱 I’m currently learning JavaScript 🤣
+- 🌱 My ultimate goal is to contribute to the Linux kernal. 🤣
 - 🔭 Take a few minutes to look at my [Portfolio]!
 - 👯 I'm currently looking for any opportunity that I can get for prove my self.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 Javascript is my favourite language.
 - ⚡ Fun fact: I love to Code and play Dota.

 ### Connect with me: